Sorracha-A/Sorracha-A/README.md

 # Hi there 👋
-My name is Sorracha Aiemmeesri.
+My name is Sorracha.
 I'm a second year student studying software engineering in KMITL(King Mongkut's Institute of Technology Ladkrabang).

 This is my porfolio website: https://sorracha-a.github.io/Butus-Responsive-Portfolio-Website/